An Evening with John U. Bacon

-Books & Books is proud to present an evening with John U. Bacon discussing The Gales of November: The Untold Story of the Edmund Fitzgerald (Liveright $35).
+The Books & Books Literary Foundation is proud to present an evening with John U. Bacon discussing The Gales of November: The Untold Story of the Edmund Fitzgerald (Liveright $35).
 On the fiftieth anniversary of the Edmund Fitzgerald’s sinking, the bestselling author of The Great Halifax Explosion tells the definitive story of the “Mighty Fitz.”

 About the Book: